okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 ### Moving a player with animation

 After adding the script to update the script, we need to animate the frog.

+The animator components with now be on the inspector for the player.